 Please have a look at our Studio 2 Pilates class schedule to see when we run our classes.
 Please note that we cannot guarantee availability in all classes.

-As a general guideline, group classes usually take place in the evenings and mornings in the week and the mornings on Saturdays.
-Most other times are open for individual classes though we also offer discounted off-peak group classes from 1pm to 4pm, Monday to Friday.
+As a general guideline, group classes usually take place in the evenings and mornings during the week and the mornings on Saturdays and Sundays.
 If you are interested in discussing available times for group or individual classes, please don’t hesitate to contact us.

 Do I need to be fit or flexible to start Pilates?